 - EDW (Enterprise Data Warehouse).
 See the COVID-19 EDW Data Mart Document for more information.

 This data is refreshed every Sunday and available in the mart on the following Wednesday.
-The patient cohort will remain static after 6/21/2020 but new data for this cohort will be added weekly.
 The last 4 versions of the COVID-19 data mart will be stored in the Enclave and older versions will move to storage each week.
 The mart can be accessed directly using SQL Server Management Studio, Aqua Data Studio, or an i2b2 client.

 How to Access the Tool